ncvphuong/brainfit-techguide/docs/Guideline/Scheduling/setup-new-term.md

-# How to Setup for New Term
+# How to Setup for New Term/Year

 This guide walks you through setting up BrainFit Scheduling for a new term, from preparing classes in ACP to creating class groups and managing student enrollments.